 What is a fuel injector Connector

-For a fuel injector to work it needs electrical current.
+The fuel injector connector is used to make the connection between the incoming current to the fuel injector and the engine management system.
 Opening and closing is controlled by switching the current flow on and off.
 The action of switching the current on and off is controlled by the engine management system.
-The injector connector is used to make the connection between the incoming current to the injector and the engine management system.
-These connectors are also referred to as injector clips, injector pigtails or injector wires.
+These fuel injector connectors are also referred to as injector clips, injector pigtails or injector wires.

 Inside the injector connector.